IshmaelRogers/Localization/KalmanFilter/Readme.md

    <a href="https://www.codecogs.com/eqnedit.php?latex=p(x)&space;=&space;\frac{e^{\frac{-(x-\mu&space;)^{2}}{2\sigma&space;^{2}}}}{\sigma&space;\sqrt{2\pi&space;}}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?p(x)&space;=&space;\frac{e^{\frac{-(x-\mu&space;)^{2}}{2\sigma&space;^{2}}}}{\sigma&space;\sqrt{2\pi&space;}}" title="p(x) = \frac{e^{\frac{-(x-\mu )^{2}}{2\sigma ^{2}}}}{\sigma \sqrt{2\pi }}" /></a>

-   NOTE: Exponential of a quadratic function.
-The quadratice compares the value of x to (mue).
+   NOTE: This formual contains an exponential of a quadratic function.
+The quadratic compares the value of x to (mue).
 In the case that x=mue the exponential is equal to 1 (e^0 = 1).

    NOTE:The constant in front of the exponential is a necessary normalizing factor.

    In discrete proababiity, the probabilities of all the options must sum to one.

-   The area underneath the function always suns to one

-   integral p(x)dx = 1
+   The area underneath the function always suns to one i.e (integral) p(x)dx = 1

    Coding the 1D Gaussian in C++
 ---